teagan-mauck/teagan-mauck.github.io/_posts/202-09-25-DH-Project-Review.md

 The only link in the entire project that does not work is the link to the Primary Investigator’s professional page via Yale University.
 I have a feeling that she no longer works for the university, which is also why this project is at a standstill.
 However, there are seven other people listed as contributors, so hopefully this project will continue to develop at some point in the future.

 Although pictures speak a thousand words, I wish this project had more information about the history of the Farm Security Administration/Office of War Information, and about the photographers themselves.
 These photographers have taken photos that the general public associates with hard times and resiliency, and including their personal experiences would add another dimension to this project.
+As a whole, Photogrammar is a fascinating project that brings new audiences to old photos of a crucial part of America's history.